Ravi Salgia, M.D., Ph.D.

 Prior to joining City of Hope, Dr. Salgia served as tenured professor of medicine, pathology and dermatology; director of the Thoracic Oncology Program and the Aerodigestive Tract Program Translational Research Lab in the section of hematology/oncology; vice chair for translational research in the department of medicine; and associate director for translational science at the University of Chicago Comprehensive Cancer Center in Chicago.

-Dr. Salgia earned his undergraduate summa cum laude in mathematics, biology, and chemistry, and then his medical doctorate and Ph.D. from Loyola University in Chicago, IL, where he also completed fellowships in neurochemistry and physiology.
-He continued his postgraduate training with an internship and residency in internal medicine at The Johns Hopkins Hospital in Baltimore, MD, followed by a fellowship in medical oncology at Dana-Farber Cancer Institute in Boston, MA, during which time he also served as a clinical fellow at Harvard Medical School in Boston, MA.
+Dr. Salgia earned his undergraduate summa cum laude in mathematics, biology and chemistry, and then his medical doctorate and Ph.D. from Loyola University in Chicago, where he also completed fellowships in neurochemistry and physiology.
+He continued his postgraduate training with an internship and residency in internal medicine at The Johns Hopkins Hospital in Baltimore, followed by a fellowship in medical oncology at Dana-Farber Cancer Institute in Boston, during which time he also served as a clinical fellow at Harvard Medical School in Boston.

-Board-certified in both internal medicine and medical oncology, Dr. Salgia serves on various panels for the National Cancer Institute.
-He has consistently received research grants from the NIH for his research work and has been awarded several invention discoveries and patents related to his work.
-He is the current Chief Editor for Cancer Commons, and the co-chief editor for the Journal of Carcinogenesis.
+Board-certified in medical oncology, Dr. Salgia serves on various panels for the National Cancer Institute.
+He has consistently received research grants from the National Institutes of Health for his research work, and has been awarded several invention discoveries and patents related to his work.
+He is the co-chief editor for the Journal of Carcinogenesis.
 Dr. Salgia also serves on the editorial advisory board of four additional journals.
-He has authored 286 peer-reviewed articles, reviews and editorials, one book, and 34 book chapters.
+He has authored over 375 peer-reviewed articles, reviews and editorials, one book and over 30 book chapters.

-Dr. Salgia is frequently invited to present his work at national and international conferences and symposia and is the recipient of several honors and awards including pμƐ National Competition in Mathematics, Richard V. Andree Award for “Volume of an n-Dimensional Unit Sphere”; serving as a chartered member of NIH/NCI’s Tumor Progression and Metastasis Study Section; and he was also elected as the Translational Science Representative on the Thoracic Malignancy Steering Committee of the NCI.
+Dr. Salgia is frequently invited to present his work at national and international conferences and symposia, and is the recipient of several honors and awards including πμε National Competition in Mathematics, Richard V. Andree Award for “Volume of an n-Dimensional Unit Sphere”; 2016 Asclepius Award from the Bonnie J. Addario Lung Cancer Foundation; IACA Award for Outstanding Contributions to Oncology; served as member of NIH/NCI’s Tumor Progression and Metastasis Study Section; and CONC Study Section; and he is also a member of the Thoracic Malignancy Steering Committee of the NCI.

-- 2016 to present - Professor and Chair, Department of Medical Oncology and Therapeutics Research, City of Hope, Duarte, CA
+- 2016 to present - Professor and Chair, Department of Medical Oncology & Therapeutics Research, City of Hope, Duarte, CA

-- 2016 to present - Associate Director for Clinical Sciences Research, City of Hope, Duarte, CA
+- 2016 to present - Associate Director for Clinical Sciences, City of Hope, Duarte, CA

 - 2008 to 2015 - Professor of Medicine, Pathology and Dermatology, University of Chicago